 This rating is the output level of the compressor tank, so the actual CFM at the gun can vary depending on the diameter and length of hose and fittings you use.
 Using a shorter, larger diamater hose and eliminating fittings means you will get more CFM at the gun for more precise results.

-Consider the viscosity of your paint
+Consider the viscosity of paint moving through your spray gun

 Whilst viscosity is generally measured as low, medium or high, you may want to check technical information for your paint as a specific spray gun may be recommended.
 Some guns are more suited to heavy viscosity coatings.
 Generally speaking, the finish you are looking for will affect your choice of gun.
 Bear in mind that a conventional gun uses twice as much paint as an HVLP gun.